MOBIEGMOBIEG

 After ritual circumcision, the initiates (abakwetha) live in isolation for up to several weeks, often in the mountains.
 The circumcision is performed without anaesthesia.
 The pain experience is seen as a vital part of becoming a man.

 Initiation remains clouded in secrecy, and not even initiates may speak out on what they endured.
-As a parent, you should know who works with your child, what are they taught, and how are they treated.
-It takes a boy away from home to ”the bush” for a month during July or December when they have their long school holidays.
+As a parent, you should know who works with your child, what they are taught, and how they are treated.
+It takes a boy away from home to “the bush” for a month during July or December when they have their long school holidays.

 Statistics show many initiates die every year because of sepsis or suffer from mutilation at the hands of unscrupulous practitioners.

-Between 2012 – 2019, 400 boys died or had messed up circumcisions.
+Between 2012 and 2019, 400 boys died or had messed up circumcisions.

 Hundreds of boys end up in hospital for treatment of dehydration, sepsis and genital amputations.
 In addition, many initiation schools in South Africa are not registered, and authorities suspend them – but often too late.